-- 20.4 If an Employee takes less than 4 weeks of annual leave in a particular calendar year, then, for each week of annual leave not taken: - 20.4.1 the Employee's annual accountable hours increase by 38 hours; and - 20.4.2 The 42-week period referred to in clauses 12.1 and 12.2 increases by one week.
+20.4 If an Employee takes less than 4 weeks of annual leave in a particular calendar year, then, for each week of annual leave not taken the Employee's annual Accountable Hours increase by 38 hours.

 This clause applies on a pro rata basis for part weeks of annual leave not taken and for part-time Employees.